 After the war, Zvi started a successful store in Haifa with his business partner, Zalman Mart.
 Rachel devoted her life to her family, a deeply involved and protective mother to her children.
 She has openly shared her Holocaust experiences with her family and given talks in schools to educate future generations on the lessons of the Holocaust.
 Her daughter, Dr. Zipora Gur, has continued her mother’s mission through founding Classrooms Without Borders, a non-profit dedicated to equipping educators to effectively teach about the Holocaust and Israel.

-Rachel and Zvi (who passed away in 1986) have four grandsons: Saar and Ilan Gur and Lior and Ziv Litwak.
+Rachel and Zvi (who passed away in 1986) had four grandsons: Saar and Ilan Gur and Lior and Ziv Litwak.
 They have eight great-grandchildren: Zev, Eliana, Talia, Solomon, and Naomi Gur and Yonatan, Ariel, and Lia Litwak.
+Rachel passed away in 2021 at the age of 98.

-Rachel resides in Israel and is the author of Remember the Past, You are the Future, a memoir of her Holocaust experiences.
+Rachel is the author of Remember the Past, You are the Future, a memoir of her Holocaust experiences.